Modularity, Code Specialization, and Zero-Cost Abstractions for Program Verification: Related Work

 Lammich~\cite{lammich2019refinement} uses an approach very similar to Pit-Claudel \emph{et.al.}, and refines Isabelle/HOL specifications down to efficient, Imperative/HOL code.
 The code is then extracted to a functional programming language, e.g. OCaml or SML, and compiled by an off-the-shelf compiler.
 This means that unlike Pit-Claudel, Lammich still relies on a built-in extraction facility.
-This is a promising approach, and seems applicable to the original \haclstar code: it would worthwhile trying to refine \haclstar specifications automatically to the \lowstar code.
-In the case of the various functors we describe, however, we suspect ``explaining'' how to refine the specification into the exact API we want would require the same amount of work as writing the functors directly.
+This is a promising approach, and seems applicable to the original \haclstar code: it would be worthwhile to try to refine \haclstar specifications automatically to the \lowstar code.
+In the case of the various ``functors'' we describe, however, we suspect ``explaining'' how to refine the specification into the exact API we want would require the same amount of work as writing the functors directly.

-In Haskell, the cryptonite library offers an abstract hash interface using type classes, along with several instances of this type class.
+In Haskell, the cryptonite library~\cite{haskellcryptonite} offers an abstract hash interface using type classes, along with several instances of this type class.
 The high-level idea is the same: unifying various hash algorithms under a single interface.
-One natural advantage of our work is that it comes with proofs, meaning that clients can be verified and shown to not misuse our APIs.
-Perhaps more to the point, our approach also has unique constraints: no matter how efficient functional code with type classes may be, we insist on generating idiomatic C code: adoption by Firefox, Linux and others comes at that cost.
+One natural advantage of our work is that it comes with proofs, meaning that clients can be verified on top of \haclstar and shown to not misuse our APIs, before being also extracted to C. Perhaps more to the point, our approach also has unique constraints: no matter how efficient functional code may be, we insist on generating idiomatic C code: adoption by Firefox, Linux and others comes at that cost.
 The code produced by our toolchain cannot afford to have run-time dictionaries or function pointers.
 We therefore \emph{must} partially evaluate away the abstractions before C code generation.

+Cogent~\cite{cogent} is a purely functional language with linear types that was used to implement verified file systems~\cite{cogent_file_system}.
+By restricting the language's expressiveness, its authors simplify reasoning about Cogent programs, and allow compiling such programs to efficient C code by means of a self-certifying compiler.
+Though Cogent provides high-level features such as polymorphic, higher-order functions, as well as the possibility of parameterizing code with abstract definitions, it doesn't provide the equivalent of 0-cost functors like our approach.
+Our approach seems a natural fit to verify applications such as file systems, provided the effect system we use is adequate.
+In this regard, it might be interesting to use our rewriting mechanism with programs written in \steel~\cite{steel_2021}, a separation logic framework implemented for \fstar and which also supports extraction to C through \krml; doing so would only require minor modifications of our rewriting procedure.